DangerOnTheRanger/maniwani/README.md

 `compose-data` directory, though you'll likely need root permissions to do so since some subdirectories are created by other users.
 At this point, you can use the normal `docker-compose start` and `docker-compose stop` to start and stop the production environment, navigating to http://127.0.0.1:5000 as per usual to view Maniwani.
+If you want additional info on deploying Maniwani in production, see `doc/deploying.md` for more.

 As a final sidenote, this method will run all of your computer's traffic through a local DNS proxy while active, as otherwise it would not be possible to view